Juicy/juicy-html/README.md

 <x-html content="{{ var }}"></x-html>
 <!-- where {{ var }} equals "./path/to/file.html", a path relative to the document that must start with / or ./ -->
 ```

-More advanced examples can be found in [examples](https://github.com/PuppetJs/x-html/blob/master/examples) directory.

 ### Dependencies